 If you suffer from seasonal allergies, you should always take your allergies into consideration when participating in outdoor activities.
 Year-round you should constantly check the weather and pollen count before facing the world.
 Pollen count tends to be at it’s highest between the hours of 5 am and 10 am.
 The more damp and cloudy days are good conditions since pollen is temporarily washed out of the air.

-Allergy suffers should always be very careful when participating in a new outdoor activity for the first time, especially those who also have asthma.
+Suffers with severe allergies should always be very careful when participating in a new outdoor activity for the first time, especially those who also have asthma.
 If you have any choice on where to play, choose pavement areas instead of grassy areas.
 You may also want to consider water sports; the water keeps pollutants and pollens washed away.
 Beaches and lakes are said to be more pollen free than pools.
 Also, for those with eczema, skin irritation is a common symptom of allergy.
 Hot weather and sun exposure can also result in a breakout.

 - Carry a Clean Towel: When you participating in outdoors activities bring a towel along.
 You can use the towel to wipe away sweat and minimize pollen accumulation.
 If you’re doing garden work or mowing the lawn it may be best to wear a mask .